secureworks/pdfxpose/README.md

 ## Overview
 While investigating Business Email Compromise (BEC), suspicious indicators were discovered in a majority of the PDFs encountered.
 This tool was developed to detect PDFs altered by threat actors engaging in BEC.

+More information about the investigation can be found here: https://www.secureworks.com/research/wire-wire-a-west-african-cyber-threat

 ## Dependencies
 Pdfxpose depends on poppler-utils 0.41.0+ for processing PDFs and Tesseract for performing Optical Character Recognition (OCR) on images.
 Both can be installed from the Ubuntu repositories.